-Despite London being seen as a ‘young person’s city’, over the next 10 years the fastest growing age group in the capital is expected to be people aged over 65, projected to increase by 25 per cent.
+Over the next 10 years the fastest growing age group in the capital is expected to be Londoners aged over 65.
 Meeting the housing needs of this group presents some particular challenges.
 How can we ensure that the city overcomes them and provides good, affordable, and appropriate homes for older Londoners?

 The debate on housing in London tends to focus on overall numbers and targets, tenure and affordability, as well as appropriate densities and locations for development.
 All of these overarching themes are important when thinking about how we can best house our older residents, but there are also some unique factors which demand special attention.